kap14275819/Lifecycle-Models/README.md

 ## Prototype Model
 #### The idea of the Prototype model is that instead of defining the requirements before a design or coding can proceed, a disposable prototype is built to understand the requirements.
 This idea in this prototype are then developed further as requirements are understood and mapped out.

 ## Feasibility Report
-#### A feasibility report is designed to present the individual challanges in a project and talk about any potential solutions to these challenges.
+#### A feasibility report is designed to present the individual challenges in a project and talk about any potential solutions to these challenges.
 When potential solutions are presented, they are expanded upon in depth to explain exactly how this would solve the problem.
 Once a solution is agreed upon, it is sent to the project manager for authorization.

 ### A Feasibility report will contain the following:
 #### Proposed Project Description

-##### This segment is for essentially describing the project that is being worked on and goes into detail about the time contraints and how much the project will cost, not only money but in terms of manpower too.
+##### This segment is for essentially describing the project that is being worked on and goes into detail about the time constraints and how much the project will cost, not only money but in terms of manpower too.

 #### Market Analysis Section
 ##### This section looks at the market that the current project will be targeted at.
-Detailing the size of the market and its demographic using availible data or by completing surveys.
+Detailing the size of the market and its demographic using available data or by completing surveys.
 This is done to determine if a venture into this market will be profitable.

 #### Technical Feasibility Section
-##### Technical Feasibility covers the ability to complete the programming and other techinical challanges
+##### Technical Feasibility covers the ability to complete the programming and other technical challenges

 #### Financial Feasibility Section
 ##### The Financial Feasibility section talks about any costs that come with the project and if the venture is profitable, this can include costs of software, staff payments and bills.